FreeAndFair/ColoradoRLA/docs/24_sos_runbook.md

 ## Introduction

-This Run Book guides State election administrators in Colorado who will be implementing a Risk Limiting Audit (RLA) with a comparison audit.
-The RLA Tool, developed by Free & Fair for the Colorado Department of State for use in elections in November 2017 and later, supports running a Risk-Limiting Audit as required by Colorado statute and as described in the
+This Run Book guides State election administrators in Colorado who will be implementing a Risk Limiting Audit (RLA).
+There is a separate book for County election administrators.

+The RLA Tool, developed by Free & Fair for the Colorado Department of State for use in elections in November 2017 and later, supports Risk-Limiting Audits as required by Colorado statute and as described in the
 [Colorado Secretary of State's Rule 25](http://www.sos.state.co.us/pubs/rule_making/CurrentRules/8CCR1505-1/ElectionRules.pdf) for elections.

 The RLA Tool helps the Colorado Secretary of State fulfill the requirements of Rule 25.2.2 and Rule 25.2.3.
 Using the RLA Tool,